vsueiro/cim643/2025/spring-R/README.md

 <details>
   <summary>Religious Holy Day Policy</summary>
   <p>
     It is the student’s obligation to provide faculty members with notice of the dates they will be absent for religious holy days, preferably before the beginning of classes but no later than the end of the first three (3) class days.
 Absences due to observance of religious holy days not pre-arranged within the first three class days may be considered unexcused and there is no obligation to allow any make up work, including examinations.
 Missing a class due to travel plans associated with a particular religious holy day does not constitute an excused absence.
-The University’s complete Religious Holy Day Policy can be found in the current UM Bulletin.
+The University’s complete Religious Holy Day Policy can be found in the current <i>UM Bulletin</i>.
   </p>
 </details>